nokotamustang/Python3DEngines/README.md

 ![Screenshots](./screenshots/mgl_sdf.PNG)

-We build a simple scene using Signed Distance Functions (SDF) to render a sphere and building around it.
+Build a simple scene using Signed Distance Functions (SDF) to render a sphere and building around it.
 The example extends to use AA, shadows, reflections, and bump mapping.

 ### More Features To Add